adamdjbrett/adamdjbrett-v3/content/cv.md

 publications:
     title: Publications
     text:
-      - Digital Humanities as Preserving Inherently Ephemeral Information, _The Bulletin for the Study of Religion_, accepted.
+      - Digital Humanities as Preserving Inherently Ephemeral Information, <em>>The Bulletin for the Study of Religion</em>, accepted.
-      -  "REL 500/600: The Religious Origins of White Supremacy: Johnson v.
-M'Intosh and the Doctrine of Christian Discovery," Doctrine of Discovery Project (8 August 2024). <a href="https://doctrineofdiscovery.org/blog/doctrine-of-discovery-syllabus/">read now</a>
+      -  <a href="https://doctrineofdiscovery.org/blog/doctrine-of-discovery-syllabus/">The Religious Origins of White Supremacy</a>, Doctrine of Discovery Project (8 August 2024).
       - Co-author, Betty Lyons and Adam DJ Brett.
 However, Extravagant <a href='https://canopyforum.org/2023/03/23/however-extravagant-the-pretensions-of-johnson-v-mintosh'>The Pretensions Of Johnson V. M’Intosh"</a>
       - Co-author, Philip P. Arnold, Sandra L. Bigtree and Adam DJ Brett. <a href='https://canopyforum.org/2023/03/10/introduction-to-the-200-years-of-johnson-v-mintosh-law-religion-and-native-american-lands-series/'>Introduction to the 200 Years of _Johnson v.
 M’Intosh_ Law, Religion, and Native American Lands Series.
 March 10, 2023</a>.
       - Co-author, <a href='https://canopyforum.org/200-years-of-johnson-v-mintosh-law-religion-and-native-american-lands/'>200 Years of Johnson v.
 M'Intosh Law, Religion, and Native American Lands A Canopy Forum Thematic Series, March -- April 2023, Canopy Forum</a>.